 I would caution, however, to be careful not to overdo it.
 Ideally, if you are exclusively pumping, you should spend two hours per day pumping.
 If you need to up that to get more milk, personally, I would not recommend going any higher than three hours per day.
 At some point, it’s just too much and will become exhausting.
 Plus, you have other things to do and a baby to care for and snuggle.

-There are two medications that are not intended for increasing milk supply, but have the side effect of doing so.
+There are two medications that are not intended for anything to do with lactation, but seem to increase milk supply as a side effect.
 These are Domperidone and Reglan, and they work by by blocking dopamine receptors, which results in an increase in prolactin levels.

 These drugs will not work in women that already have normal prolactin levels.
 Both of these medications normally work within 3-4 days.